lywang3081/lywang3081.github.io/_pages/about.md

 Recent News
 ======
-* 2025/11  Our continual learning survey received the CFAA Award.
+* 2025/11  We received the CFAA Award for our continual learning survey.
 * 2025/11  I will serve as an Area Chair at ICML 2026.
 * 2025/10  One paper is accepted to Nature Machine Intelligence.
 * 2025/10  One paper is accepted to iScience.